Dalhousie-ICG/icg-shared-scripts/README.md

-# gospel_of_andrew
+# icg-shared-scripts
 General repository to share code

-The general idea of this repository is just to have a central place for members of the Roger Lab to share and collaborate on code.
+The general idea of this repository is just to have a central place for members of ICG to share and collaborate on code.
 To make it easy for people to find code useful for them, please provide a short description of what each of your scripts can do

 ## Important!
 Make sure that before you push any of your local commits to this repository, do a `git pull` first!!
 This can prevents all sorts of problems and branch conflicts etc.